Soham041201/text2unix/readme.md

 Uni is a command-line application that helps you convert natural language text into Unix commands effortlessly.
 It utilizes the power of OpenAI's GPT-3.5 language model to interpret the input text and generate the corresponding Unix commands.

+### Note: Make sure you verify the unix command before executing. ie. Directly do not execute the command along with the --exec flag if the command contains any delete operations
 ## Features

 - Convert plain English text into valid Unix commands.